mtdune/wordporter/README.md

 docker-compose down -v
 ```

-## Environments
+## Installed environments

+These softwares are automatic installation by Docker files.

-Debian GNU/Linux 9 from official WordPress image.
+- Debian GNU/Linux 9 from official WordPress image.
 - Apache 2.4.25 or later
 - PHP 7.2 or later

 WordPress

+- WordPress 5.1 or later
 - Wordmove 4.0.0 or later
-- WordPress 5.1 or later
-- WP-CLI 2.1.0 or later

-ruby

   - rbenv 1.1.2 or later
   - ruby 2.4.2 or later
   - gem 2.6.13 or later
+  - WP-CLI 2.1.0 or later